Renaud

+Renaud Pierre Manuel Séchan ([ʁəno pjɛʁ manɥɛl seʃɑ̃]; born 11 May 1952 in Paris), known as Renaud, is a French singer-songwriter.

+With twenty-six albums to his credit, selling nearly twenty million copies, he is one of France's most popular singers.
+Several of his songs are popular classics in France, including the sea tale "Dès que le vent soufflera", the irreverent "Laisse béton", the ballad "Morgane de toi" and the nostalgic "Mistral gagnant".
+His songs, with their slang lyrics and idiosyncratic Parisian phrasing, deal with both light and serious themes, alternating humor, emotion, and social criticism.

+Although he enjoyed great success in France in the 1970s, 1980s and 1990s, his career took a roller-coaster ride thereafter, with the singer regularly falling victim to depression and alcoholism, ailments he recounts in various songs.
+His work remains little known outside the French-speaking world.

+He also appeared in several films, including Claude Berri's adaptation of Germinal in 1993.

+Although his political stance has provoked controversy, he has nicknamed himself "le chanteur énervant" (the irritating singer), due to his many commitments to causes such as human rights, ecology, and anti-militarism, which are frequently reflected in his songs.

 Career

 Early work

-Fresh out of school, Renaud was determined to become an actor.
+As a child, Renaud appeared as an extra in the film The Red Balloon (1956).
+Fresh out of school, his original vocation was to become an actor.
 By chance he met the actor Patrick Dewaere and was invited to join the company of the comedy theatre Café de la Gare, which had recently been founded by Patrick Dewaere, Coluche, and Miou-Miou.
+Renaud played some supporting roles in television productions, but turned away from acting as his singing career progressed.

 His early work is characterized by a volatile temperament, innovative use of French, and edgy, dark, leftist social and political themes.
 Raised in an educated milieu, the son of an intellectual, Renaud adopted the looks and attitude of working-class youth in the 1970s, and reflected this in his lyrics.
 A recurrent theme is his disgust for the average French person with petit-bourgeois preoccupations and right-wing leanings (see beauf).

 His music focuses on the disparity between classes, the abuse of political power, overbearing authority and disgust for the military and the police, with rare glimpses of tenderness for his fellow humans, the planet earth, and art.